[TW This post talks about my history of being in emotionally and verbally abusive relationships, please take care]

 Perhaps unsurprisingly, being in such a joyful, warm, caring, fun and loving relationship has enabled me to start the healing process that I so needed to embark on.

-As there is so much stigma perpetuating the false idea that BPD automatically equals nightmare relationships, I thought I would share five of the reasons why my relationship works so well in spite of my condition.
+As there is so much stigma perpetuating the false idea that BPD automatically equals nightmare relationships, I thought I would share six of the reasons why my relationship works so well in spite of my condition.

 I'm with someone who understands the value of this for calming my emotions.
 This means that I don't have to suppress my emotions out of fear that I will be belittled, dismissed or silenced.
 Instead, I know that my feelings and thoughts will be met with respect and support.
 Essentially, it means I feel safe.

 Because I can talk about how I feel, I don't have to keep it all in.
 And if you've ever had to keep it all in, you'll know how awful that feels!
 I think the main reason we are able to navigate the stormy waters of my BPD together, is down to clear, open and honest communication.

 Being with someone who has the background on why I feel the way I do and the reasons behind my mental health difficulties is really important to me.
 This is because I strongly resist the idea that I have mental health difficulties for 'no reason': there's a story behind this diagnosis.